-There are two types of Property & Casualty insurance policies: Claims-Made Policy and Occurrence Policy.
-It is important to understand the basics of each as the coverage type determines:
+There are two types of property and casualty insurance policies: a claims-made policy and an occurrence policy.
+It’s important to understand the basics of each since the coverage type determines:

 - Whether or not your policy will respond to a claim